SPEAK WITH A TEAM MEMBER (770) 920-6030

 What Does It Mean to Be an Estate Administrator?

-Estate refers to the property, money, belongings, and other possessions of the deceased person.
+Estate refers to the deceased person’s property, money, belongings, and other possessions.

-During this conversation, you might work through questions like:
+During this conversation, you might work through other queries like:

 • “Which family member should distribute the estate assets and how?”